bluemelov1/KomplRechnernetze/README.md

 # Complex internship: computer networks
 ## Motivation
 This internship aims to investigate the potential benefits for replacing VyOS, an open-source network operating system, with a NixOS system based on one configuration file to build it.
 Background for this is that building VyOS is like fighting an uphill battle.
-The requirered packages and dependencies to build VyOS are endless and need a specialist to solve.
+The requirered packages and dependencies to build VyOS are numerous and need a specialist to solve.
 NixOS on the other side has it advantages in its reproducibility of packages, which means that packages are isolated from another and have no dependencies on each other.
 The question to ask now is: can we use the advantages of NixOS and reproduce the functionality of VyOS with it?